zediogoviana/wwwin/README.md

 **Who Would Win** is a football simulation engine developed in *React*.

-Based on my previous *Java* experience [soccer-simulation-engine](https://github.com/zediogoviana/soccer-simulation-engine).
+Based on my previous *Java* experiment [soccer-simulation-engine](https://github.com/zediogoviana/soccer-simulation-engine), *WWWin* is an `arcade like` football (soccer) simulation engine.

+You add your custom players one by one or chunk upload from a ```csv``` file and interact with different variables and lineups, observing the impact on the simulation.

-It takes account the overall value of the players roster, players age, the form of the teams, supporters present on the stadium between each teams and the team playing style.
+It takes account the overall value of the players starting 11, players age, the form of the teams, supporters present on the stadium between each teams and the team playing style.
 The referee it is also taken in account, with its personality value.

-You can also add your custom players one by one or chunk upload from a ```csv``` file.
+After all this, luck factors and others are also taken into value in order to simulate a game.

 ### Player variables